ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

     "num_compute_nodes": "1",
     "software_package": "ae-1.2-hive-spark",
 	  “customization”: [<customization details>]
   }
-}
 ```

 Consider the following aspects:
-* See [Provisioning using the Resource Controller REST API](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-provisioning-IAE#creating-a-service-instance-using-the-resource-controller-rest-api){: new_window} for possible values for `resource_plan_id` and instructions on how to get the resource group ID.
+* See [Provisioning using the Resource Controller REST API](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-provisioning-IAE#creating-a-service-instance-using-the-resource-controller-rest-api) for possible values for `resource_plan_id` and instructions on how to get the resource group ID.
 * For the United Kingdom region ID, use `eu-gb`.
 For Germany, use `eu-de` and for Tokyo, use `jp-tok`.
-* See [Accessing the IAM token](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-iam-token){: new_window}.
+* See [Accessing the IAM token](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-iam-token).
 You also need this token for authentication when using cluster management REST APIs.

 ## Example running an adhoc customization script
+{: #cust-examples-3}

 An adhoc customization script can be run any time after the cluster is created and becomes active.
 Enter the following command to run an adhoc customization script for target `all`: